mpasha3/trips-py/README.md

 Mirjeta Pasha, Silvia Gazzola, Connor Sanderford, Ugochukwu O. Ugwu
 TRIPs-Py: Techniques for Regularization of Inverse Problems in Python

+### Requirements
+Packages required that are installed automatically with TRIPs-Py are 'numpy', 'scipy', 'pylops', 'requests', 'h5py', 'tqdm', 'python-resize-image', 'astra-toolbox'

-### Discalimer
+### Disclaimer
 TRIPs-Py package is made available and contributed to under the Apache-2.0 license.
-It makes it clear that the project is offered “as-is” without warranty, and disclaiming liability for damages resulting from using the software.
+The project is offered “as-is” without warranty, and disclaiming liability for damages resulting from using the software.
-This is a first version of TRIPs-Py and is by no means perfect.
+This is a first version of TRIPs-Py and it is by no means perfect.
 We welcome comments and suggestions from the users to improve the software.
 Interested users are welcome to contribute to the package.
-For any assistance needed with the package, please send an email to contact.tripspy@gmail.com and please cc mirjeta.pasha1@gmail.com.
+For assistance or questions regarding the package, please send an email to contact.tripspy@gmail.com and please cc mirjeta.pasha1@gmail.com.

 ### Contact
 email: contact.tripspy@gmail.com